 As a first-time visiter, I had a hard time finding Union Square Donuts among all the other low-rise Mom and Pop shops.
 And it makes sense: Somerville (at least the parts I’ve seen so far) is so unpretentious in the way it serves its citizens.
 Even with its “hipster central” title, Union Square still feels residential, casual, and rooted in unique history.
 A combination of old buildings (like the First United Methodist Church, built in 1858), colonial architecture (narrow, two-story, porch-bearing houses), and antique shops (“Grooves,” for instance, which sells second-hand CDs and records) gives the Square its charming character, while modern establishments, like a juice bar serving $8 beverages, caters to Somerville’s newest and “hippest” residents.
 The streets are easily bike-able, thanks to a bright green lane, and easily crossable, thanks to frequent pedestrian signs.
 Moreover, within five minutes, I had already stumbled upon an aesthetically pleasing park.
 Aside from its health-promoting landscape, Union Square also boasts multiple health centers: “Tree of Life” (a tai chi center), “Respond” (an organization that fights domestic violence), Union Square Chiropractic, and Mount Auburn Healthcare At Union Square.
 Lastly, a large number of ethnic eateries and corner stores (“Cantina La Mexicana,” “Pollos a la Brasa,” “Machu: Peruvian Charcoal Chicken,” “Mercado Brasileiro,” and “Mineirão”) attest to Somerville’s multicultural makeup.

-As I headed eastward on Washington St., I couldn’t help but think of history — this idea of aging, collapse, and restoration — as it applied to the increasingly older population that inhabited Inner Belt.
+As I walked eastward on Washington St., I couldn’t help but think of history — this idea of aging, collapse, and restoration — as it applied to the increasingly older population that inhabited Inner Belt.
 Contrary to my original mission of unbiased observation, I started looking for clues of a changing demographic.
 People on the street didn’t look noticeably older.
 But the landscape itself changed drastically — making me wonder why some of Somerville’s most fragile residents ended up in a place so hostile.

 In the early 1800s, Inner Belt was a marsh.
 But as new businesses entered Somerville during the Industrial Revolution, land from the adjacent neighborhood was extended, and the remaining water became a place for factories to discharge their pollutants.
 While the wetlands no longer exist, it’s interesting that Inner Belt — to this day, an industrial area with warehouses, distribution centers, railroads, and maintenance facilities — has come to symbolize a sort of pollutant in and of itself.
 After all, the Inner Belt Brickbottom Plan, a 2013 report that urges for urban renewal, calls attention to the neighborhood’s current “low density,” “unfriendly pedestrian environment” and “underutilized, partially forgotten industrial land” (p.
 26 and 3).
 That’s the sense I got, too, when I transitioned from Union Square’s glowing shops to the noisy, traffic-ridden, sprawl near the Northern Expressway.
 As I scouted for crosswalks, I tried to imagine doing so with mobility constraints.
 Inner Belt sure didn’t seem like a safe place to spend the last years of one’s life.